jhalon/jhalon.github.io/_posts/2020-04-14-utilizing-syscalls-in-csharp-1.md

 As stated before, **Marshaling**  is the process of transforming types when they need to cross between managed and native code.
 Marshaling is needed because the types in the managed and unmanaged code are different as we've already seen and demonstrated.

-By default, the P/Invoke subsystem tries to do type marshaling based on the default behavior, but for those situations where you need extra control with unmanaged code, you can utilize the [Marshal](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal?view=netframework-4.8) class for things like allocating unmanaged memory, copying unmanaged memory blocks, and converting managed to unmanaged types, as well as other miscellaneous methods used when interacting with unmanaged code.
+By default, the P/Invoke subsystem tries to do type marshaling based on the default behavior.
+But, for those situations where you need extra control with unmanaged code, you can utilize the [Marshal](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal?view=netframework-4.8) class for things like allocating unmanaged memory, copying unmanaged memory blocks, and converting managed to unmanaged types, as well as other miscellaneous methods used when interacting with unmanaged code.

 A quick example of how this marshaling works can be seen below.